solidify/azure-devops-backup-tool-docs/restore.md

 5. **Run the Restore Pipeline**:
    - Execute the restore pipeline.
 The pipeline will use the mappings in `queueid_map.csv` to map the agent queues correctly.

-By following these steps, you will ensure that all agent queues are accurately mapped, allowing for a smooth restoration of your Azure DevOps project.

-### Instructions to Map Azure DevOps Service Connections Before Restoring a Backup
+## Instructions to Map Azure DevOps Service Connections Before Restoring a Backup

 When preparing to restore a backup in Azure DevOps, it is essential to map the service connections from the source project to the target project.
 This process ensures that your pipelines and other configurations continue to work seamlessly after the restore.
 Follow these steps to correctly map the service connections:

-#### Files Provided by the Backup Job
+### Files Provided by the Backup Job

 1. **serviceConnections.csv**
    - This file contains the details of service connections from the source project.